 Leaders

 Leaders are responsible for maintaining the direction and energy of your strategy deployment efforts.
-In order to do this, you need to make sure that leaders aren’t overburdened so that they have time to engage, coach, and develop employees.
+Therefore, you need to make sure that leaders aren’t overburdened so that they have time to engage, coach, and develop employees.
 One way to ease the administrative burden of leading an improvement culture is by increasing access to information and automating reports.

 KaiNexus gives leaders insight into which employees and teams are contributing to your organization’s improvement efforts (and which aren’t) and makes it easy to get a read on the health of your improvement culture.
 This transparency increases accountability which ensures that improvements are kept on track while allowing leaders to spot areas that need coaching or recognition.
 In this way, KaiNexus shapes leadership behaviors that promote continuous improvement.